AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_firenet_policy.html.markdown

 layout: "aviatrix"
 page_title: "Aviatrix: aviatrix_transit_firenet_policy"
 description: |-
-  Creates and manages Aviatrix transit firenet policies
+  Creates and manages Aviatrix Transit FireNet policies
 ---

 # aviatrix_transit_firenet_policy

-The aviatrix_transit_firenet_policy resource allows the creation and management of Aviatrix transit firenet policies.
+The aviatrix_transit_firenet_policy resource allows the creation and management of Aviatrix Transit FireNet policies that determine which resources should be inspected in the Transit FireNet solution.

 ## Example Usage